Juvenile Diabetes Cure Alliance: State of the Cure

-"State of the Cure for Type 1 Diabetes" report provides an annual overview of all progress toward a T1D cure.
+The State of the Cure for Type 1 Diabetes (SOTC) provides an annual overview of progress toward a T1D cure throughout the year.
+SOTC reflects on the challenges, advancements, and steps needed to move forward with finding a Practical Cure.

 Utilization of funds

-The organization evaluates and analyzes the income and expenses of diabetes charities and publishes reports on how the money is utilized.
+The organization evaluates the publicly available financial documents of major diabetes charities and publishes reports on how funds are utilized.
+Topics covered include research grant allocation, research funding priorities, CEO compensation, and analyzing cure-based marketing versus cure-based funding.
+The purpose is to foster transparency, bring attention to discrepancies in research funding, and provide recommendations to larger, influential nonprofits to improve donor loyalty and expedite research progress.
+Breakthrough T1D and the American Diabetes Association are the common focus of this reporting.

-For example, although both the JDRF and ADA raised about $200 million in 2019, only 37 cents of each dollar raised by the JDRF was attributed to research and the ADA spent less than 10 cents of every dollar on T1D research.
+The organization also believes that nonprofit executive pay should be primarily incentive-based; tied to both organizational advancements and tangible progress toward a T1D cure and treatment.
+The JDCA also advocates for a donor Say on Pay model, in which donors would have a say in executive compensation, promoting accountability to nonprofit employees.

-The organization also believes that executive pay at non-profits like the JDRF and ADA should be tied to cure and treatment advancements that are funded by the organization.
+At the highest-performing for-profit companies, top executives’ annual compensation is often directly correlated to performance.
+The better the company does, the more executives are rewarded.
+This form of incentive creates a powerful professional and personal zeal to drive the company toward palpable results that benefit stakeholders and shareholders alike.
+This business model does not usually carry over to nonprofit organizations.
+The JDCA believes this is a missed opportunity to drive passion, accentuate focus, and improve overall performance toward achieving organizational goals.

 Donor sentiment

-Based on survey results, the JDCA publishes the sentiments of the T1D community, including priorities and values.
-One finding is that the number one priority of the community is finding a cure and most expect this will happen in the next 10 years.
+Based on survey results, the JDCA publishes multiple annual reports that detail the sentiments of the T1D community, specifically regarding priorities and values.
+A consistent finding is that the number one priority of the T1D donor community is developing a cure for type 1 diabetes.

 According to annual community surveys, 97% of T1D donors say that the number one reason they donate is to fund cure research.

 Advocating for an increase in type 1 diabetes research

 The JDCA advocates for a significant increase in spending on cure research for type 1 diabetes through annual petitions.
 Its activities have fostered some discussion within the diabetes community.
-The 2018 4th Annual More for a T1D Cure petition to increase cure funding acquired 205,000 signatures.
+The 2023 9th Annual More for a T1D Cure petition to increase cure funding acquired 388,000 signatures.

 The JDCA also provides services for donors who want to legally stipulate how their gifts will be used.